-As soon as you decide you’re relocating, start planning the packing process.
+As soon as you decide where you’re relocating, start checking the safety of your future neighborhood, planning the house-hunting, and packing process.
 It is never too early to dive into the preparations for the relocation, even when moving into a smaller home.
-If you start early enough, you won’t have to rush through it and you will allow yourself enough time to make mistakes and learn from your errors.
+If you start early enough, you won’t have to rush through it and you will allow yourself enough time to make some of the common moving mistakes and learn from your errors.
 On top of that, if everything goes according to plan, you could even allow yourself some downtime so you could spend important dates with your family and friends.

 Organize Your Belongings into Categories

 The best way to keep your packing organized is by dividing all your belongings into categories.
 The first thing you should do is set aside the items you’re not planning on taking with you.
-Get rid of them by selling, donating, or throwing them out.
+This is especially important if you are moving in together with your partner because you will want to avoid cluttering your new place.
+Get rid of them by selling, donating, or throwing them out this will eventually lower your moving expenses.
 As for the rest of your home, there are several ways in which you can divide everything:

 - By type of item.
 This is, probably, the easiest way to separate your belongings.
-Simply organize your belongings into categories such as clothes, shoes, electronics, jewelry, linen, toiletries, glassware, pots and pans, and so on.
+Simply organize your belongings into categories such as clothes, shoes, electronics, jewelry, linen, furniture, toiletries, glassware, pots and pans, unwanted items to donate, and so on.

 - By room.
 Finally, you may find it easier to simply pack one room in your home after another.
 However, this can turn out to be a little tricky, as you might end up needing something you’ve already packed.